 - :e — Scientific notation.

-- :n — Number format with grouping separators (e.g., commas for thousands).
+- :n — Number format with grouping separators (for example, commas for thousands).

 - :00.00 — Fixed-point notation with exactly two decimal places, padded with zeros if necessary.